 - Annuals: cosmos, snapdragon

-Even “organic” pesticides can be dangerous to bees, so please be very, very careful about what you spray in your garden.
-A report by the Xerxes Society indicated that neonicotinoids are of particular concern.
+Even “organic” pesticides can be toxic to bees, so please be very, very careful about what you spray in your garden.
+A report by the Xerces Society indicated that neonicotinoids are of particular concern.
 Specifically:

-- Several of these insecticides are highly toxic to honey bees and bumblebees.
+- Several of these insecticides are highly toxic to honey bees, bumblebees and other beneficial insects.

 - Neonicotinoids can persist in soil for months or years after a single application.
 Measurable amounts of residues were found in woody plants up to six years after application.